-The three-minute trailer is packed with details and action, although it does find time amid all of the explosions and violence to explain show’s basic conceit.
-In HBO’s Watchmen, vigilantes sporting masks like the one worn by one of Watchmen‘s heroes, Rorschach, launch a coordinated attack on Tulsa’s police officers.
-In response, the cops start wearing masks to hide their identities.
+In HBO’s Watchmen, vigilantes sporting masks like the one worn by one of Watchmen‘s heroes, Rorschach, have launched a coordinated attack on Tulsa’s police officers.
+In response, the cops begin wearing masks to hide their identities.
 The ensuing conflict looks like it will be a battle between the vigilantes and the authorities, with Oscar-winner Regina King’s Angela Abar caught in somewhere in the middle.

-That’s very, very different from the book, which is about a team of former superheroes coming out of hiding in order to stop a plot to destroy the world.
-Still, a few familiar faces pop up in the trailer: Jeremy Irons appears as an older Adrian Veidt, who’s the mastermind behind the comic’s doomsday plot, while the all-blue super-scientist Dr. Manhattan makes a trip from Mars to Earth.
-In addition, the original Watchmen team seem to have its own television show.
-Like we said, it’s quite different.
+That’s a big departure from the book, which is about a team of former superheroes coming out of hiding when their former comrades begin dying.
+Still, despite the differences, a few familiar faces pop up in the trailer: Jeremy Irons appears as an older Adrian Veidt, the mastermind behind the comic’s doomsday plot, while the all-blue super-scientist Dr. Manhattan makes a mysterious trip to Earth from his hideout on Mars.

 Judging by the trailer, shying away from a direct adaptation was a smart move on Lindelof’s part.
 A new story should keep the action fresh for both newcomers and die-hard fans, and we’ve seen what happens when Watchmen is adapted too literally.
 Zack Snyder’s big-screen Watchmen flick, which hit theaters in 2009, copied many scenes from the comic shot-for-shot and lost the story’s soul in the process.